Lojaw/DiscordAutoCustomStatus/README.md

 3. run the program: python3 AutoCustomStatus.py or: AutoCustomStatus.py

-If the discord website changes, the xpaths may changes, so feel free to update these.
+If the discord website changes, the xpaths might changes, so feel free to update these.